criesbeck/react-vitest/README.md

 # React Vitest Template

 A starter template for building React apps with Vite.
+Includes Vitest for unit testing and a hefty .gitignore file.

 ## Usage